briansimiyuj/doctor-appointment-app/README.md

     Patient contact info component will show the patient's contact information and address.

+    ### Tabs Navigation Component

+    Tabs navigation component will show the tabs for the patient details page.

+    1. Create a Tabs Navigation component and mount it on the Patient Details Page
+    2. Create an array of tabs objects
+    3. Map through the tabs array and create a tab button for each tab object
+    4. Add an active class to the active tab button
+    5. Add an onClick event to the tab button and set the active tab to the tab object's id

 ### Settings Context

 Settings context will be used to store the user's settings and provide it to the Settings page